luckalgorithm/ZBomber/README.md

 | `verbose` | If `True`, shows config + summary output.
 Default: `True`. |
 | `show_progress` | If `True`, shows a live progress bar.
 Default: `True`. |

 Use the format `<number> <unit>` when entering values (e.g., `500 GB`, `1 TB`).
 ByteBomber supports B, KB, MB, GB, TB, PB, EB, ZB, and YB.
-Valuse in the GB-TB range are usaully more than enough to stress a system.
+Valuse in the GB-TB range are usually more than enough to stress a system.
 Values above TB are astronomical data zizes far more than most systems can handle.

 > [!NOTE]
 > The program accepts values using standard units (e.g., MB, GB), but internally it treats them as binary units (e.g., MiB, GiB).